Vol. 28 - Num. 110

 Abstract

-Authors´ conclusions: among children with gastroenteritis-associated vomiting, the provision of ondansetron after a pediatric emergency department visit led to lower risk of moderate-to-severe gastroenteritis during the subsequent 7 days compared with placebo.
+Authors’ conclusions: among children with gastroenteritis-associated vomiting, the administration of ondansetron after a pediatric emergency department visit was associated with a decreased risk of moderate-to-severe gastroenteritis in the following 7 days compared to placebo.

-Reviewers´ commentary: despite a well-designed and methodologically sound study, the results of home ondansetron in cases of acute gastroenteritis have not demonstrated a clinically relevant impact sufficient to warrant changes in our current therapeutic practice.
+Reviewers’ commentary: despite a well-designed and methodologically sound study, the data on home ondansetron in cases of acute gastroenteritis have not demonstrated a sufficiently relevant impact to warrant changes to current clinical practice.

 Keywords